Polaris-NCR/Contribution-of-wood-decaying-fungi-to-forest-deadwood-decomposition-under-climate-change/README.md

 # Contribution-of-wood-decaying-fungi-to-forest-deadwood-decomposition-under-climate-change

-Code and data for modeling the global distribution and carbon cycling contribution of wood-decaying fungi3
+Code and data for modeling the global distribution and carbon cycling contribution of wood-decaying fungi

 ## Repository Structure